BLSQ/openhexa-toolbox/docs/expectations.md

 * Store `expectations.yml` alongside your pipeline scripts for maintainability.
 * Version control `expectations.yml` to track schema changes over time.
 * Start with broad rules (row/column counts, non-null constraints) and refine incrementally.
+* Use `polars` for data wrangling if performance is critical — the class will handle conversion to pandas for validation.